trevor-harris/SCWD/README.md

 SCWD implements the Spherical Convolutional Sliced wassetstein distance [1] in pytorch using the torch-harmonics library [2].
 SCWD uses DISCO convolutions [3] for fast and efficient evaluation of the SCWD metric.

 The SCWD metric was developed to compare the distributions of two spatiotemporal processes observed on the surface a sphere.
 For example, comparing the output of two climate models or comparing the output of a climate model against historical reanalysis data.
+The SCWD metric uses convolutional slicing to create localized projections of the two processes and the 1D Wasserstein distance to compare the projected distributions (See Figure).
+This operation is performed with a slice centered at every grid point, leading to a map of local SCWD distances.
+Averaging the local SCWD distances gives the full SCWD metric.

 ![diagram_neurips](https://github.com/user-attachments/assets/ebd9953d-c459-47c5-aa0e-94e2a1544fb5)